 “That’s right.”
 She gulped.

 Everyone knew about my youngest sister’s obsession with her cats.
 She’d weep buckets if she found out anyone was mistreating them.
 And my father?
-He would go nuts and punish anyone who made his favorite child cry.
+He would go nuts and punish the person who made his favorite child cry.

 “Right!
 You all heard my brother!”
 Alistair’s voice burst out as he stood up and raised a fist.
 “I’d stay away from the estate cats if I were you.”
 He tilted his head toward me and gave a nod of approval.